SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 <br/>

-This is the corresponding `element-v2.xml` that defines a new Currency Field to be provisioned during the upgrade:
+This is the corresponding `element-v2.xml` that defines a new Currency field to be provisioned during the upgrade:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>